Juribu/juribu.github.io/index.md

 # Hi, my name is Jay 👋

-I am a backend software engineer at Ramp.
-I enjoy tackling problems in (operating/distributed) systems and (programming/natural) languages, and I have a particular fondness for interesting visualizations and clever math.
+I’m a Statistics and Computer Science minor student at Cornell University, interested in building technology that bridges human and machine understanding.
+I enjoy working on data-driven systems, interactive AI, and iOS develeopment that foster meaningful connections and solves day to day problems with people.

-Outside of technology, I keep up with competitive video games, make arrangements of my favorite songs, and dabble in recreational mathematics.
+Outside of tech, I love archery, playing video games, staying active, and designing simple tools that make everyday life smoother.

 I’d love to chat – send me an email at [jz2384@cornell.edu](mailto:jz2384@cornell.edu).